Can I pay my ticket with a check or credit card?

 Can I request witnesses to testify?

 You may request the Clerk of the Municipal Court to issue Subpoenas on your behalf for witnesses you wish to call at trial.
-It is your responsibility to see the Subpoenas are served properly and proof of service is returned to the Court.
+It is your responsibility to see that the Subpoenas are served properly and proof of service is returned to the Court.

 Can I plead guilty and be put on probation?